• Print

 Dear Micromanager:

-Owners of thoroughbreds never stop their horses during a race, every ten seconds, to remind the horse and jockey how to run, where the finish line is, or that it’d be a good idea to finish first.
+Owners of thoroughbreds never stop their horses mid-race, every ten seconds, to remind the horse and jockey how to run, where the finish line is, or that it’d be good to finish first.
 Why?
 It would slow them down.
-Only an idiot would do this.
+Only an fool would do this.

 If you’re a manager, you must assume you have thoroughbreds working for you.
-Your job is to give them what they need to win their respective races, agreeing with them on the goal and rewards, but then getting the hell out of the way.
-Until they start jumping fences or attacking other horses, you have to let them run their race.
+Your job is to give them what they need to win their respective races, agreeing with them on goals and rewards, but then getting the hell out of the way.
+Until they start jumping fences or attacking other horses, you must let them run their race.

 Perhaps you don’t think you are managing thoroughbreds and that your horses need lots of help.